Huntercs39548group1/Full-Stack-CRUD-Application-Client/README.md

 # client-starter-code
-This repository is created by group Progress for the server of the final project.
+This repository is created by group Progress for the front-end of the final project.
 Team members:
 - Jinyi Tan - remit233
 - Shi Wei Zheng - dive0